clelidm/MinCompSpin_BasisSearch128/README.md

 # Search for the Best Independent Minimally Complex Models (MCM)

-This program searches for the **Best Basis representation for a chosen binary dataset**, while taking into account possible **high-order patterns of the data**.
+This program searches for the **Best Basis representation for a chosen binary dataset**, while taking into account all possible **high-order patterns of the data**.
 It was developed for the paper [*Statistical Inference of Minimally Complex Models*](https://arxiv.org/abs/2008.00520) [1].
 More details on the general algorithm can be found in the paper.

 The program can be used for datasets with up to $n=128$ random variables.